arvyy/kawa-ssl-socket-example/README.md

-Run `bash run_server.sh`
+1. Run `bash run_server.sh`

-Press enter until it says "Listening"
+2. Press enter until it says "Listening"

-In new terminal window, run `bash run_client.sh`
+3. In new terminal window, run `bash run_client.sh`

-In server terminal, received "test" input should be displayed
+4. In first (server) terminal, received "test" should be displayed